lizard-demon/bhopblox/README.md

 #### 2. Select Your World
 - **Click on any world card** to select it
 - **Audio Feedback**: Hover sounds and selection confirmation sounds enhance interactivity
-- **Visual Confirmation**: Selected worlds are highlighted with bright teal background
+- **Visual Confirmation**: Selected worlds are highlighted with bright cyan background and left border
 - **Button Update**: The "INITIALIZE WORLD" button updates to show your selected world (e.g., "Play 'Crystal Cave'")

 #### 3. Launch the 3D Experience